earthai-tech/k-diagram/docs/source/user_guide/uncertainty.rst

 **Purpose:**
 While :func:`~kdiagram.plot.uncertainty.plot_coverage` gives an overall average, this function provides a **granular, point-by-point diagnostic** of prediction interval coverage on a polar plot.
-It visualizes *where* (at which specific sample, location, or time, represented angularly) the prediction intervals succeeded or failed to capture the actual value.
+It reveals *where* (at which sample, location, or time, represented angularly) the intervals succeeded or failed to capture the actual value—an operational view of calibration beyond global scores :footcite:p:`Jolliffe2012, Gneiting2007b`.
+The polar diagnostic follows our framework for high-dimensional settings :footcite:p:`kouadiob2025`.

 **Mathematical Concept:**
 For each data point :math:`i`, a binary coverage indicator :math:`c_i` is